 Castaway Cay Fireworks Bunkers and Control Room

-From Former Walt Disney World Lake Patrol Lifeguard David Green
+Additional Information from Former WDW Lake Patrol Lifeguard David Green

 Green: As a lake patrol lifeguard, we had access to all the islands and used them as landmarks.
 I almost forgot all the names.
 Castaway Cay had old fireworks bunkers and a control room with a working phone.
 You could even make long distance calls!
 Same for the wedding pavilion dock phone.
 Beachcomber Island has a small inlet on the east side where you could drive a Boston Whaler into.
 On Castaway Cay, that’s the control room at the top of the photo.
 It is on a hill.